 Professionalism

-In order to achieve a common approach to services across Metering Providers and Metering Data Providers in the National Electricity Market, each Metering Provider must develop, document and apply its procedures for the services in cooperation with AEMO and each relevant responsible person and Network Service Provider to facilitate the effective management of relevant NMI Standing Data and metering data information flows.
+In order to achieve a common approach to services across Metering Providers and Metering Data Providers in the National Electricity Market, each Metering Provider must develop, document and apply its procedures for the services in cooperation with AEMO and each relevant metering coordinator and Network Service Provider to facilitate the effective management of relevant NMI Standing Data and metering data information flows.

 Metering Providers must ensure that sufficient competent people are recruited and maintained in order to meet the Metering Provider’s obligations and performance requirements.